-With these footprint builders as part of your PCB layout tools, you can save yourself a lot of time that you used to spend on library creation.
-With the footprint specifications already loaded in the footprint builder, you can use it to build your parts according to the industry standards or make minor manual adjustments as needed.
+With these footprint builders as part of your PCB layout tools, you can save yourself a lot of time that you used to spend on creation.
+With the footprint specifications already loaded in the footprint builder, you can use it to build your according to the industry standards or make minor manual adjustments as needed.
 This will save you the time of having to research all of these specifications for yourself.
-The footprint builder also will create the parts for you with every pad and/or landing patterns, while adding necessary part outlines for silkscreen or assembly drawing shapes.
+The footprint builder also will create the for you with every pad and/or landing patterns, while adding necessary part outlines for silkscreen or assembly drawing shapes.
 This time your jaw might be dropping in wonder, not horror.

 Component footprint building tools within your CAD system are a tremendous help

 Using the footprint building tools within your PCB layout tools is a tremendous benefit.
 It can save you a lot of time and effort building your , and get you into the heart of your PCB design sooner with the confidence that you are using industry correct footprints.